rachelslaybaugh/shell-novice/03-pipefilter.md

 > ## Piping commands together
 >
-> In our current directory, we want to find the 3 files which have the least number of
+> In our current directory, we want to find the 3 files that have the fewest
 > lines.
 Which command listed below would work?
 >
 > 1. `wc -l * > sort -n > head -3`